 -talk to Ms. Martin about your senior year schedule; consider participating in a SaxConnex internship and/or taking FREE courses at your local community college

 Senior Year To-Do List:

--create an account through the Common App
+-Create an account through the Common App

 -Ms. Martin will discuss application essay writing, resume writing, and an application overview in senior English classes, make sure you are present!

--ask teachers for recommendations (give them two weeks notice)
+-Complete a brag sheet and ask teachers for recommendations (give them two weeks notice)

 -discuss your plans with the counselor and your family

--attend Family College Night in the fall and Financial Aid Night in the winter
+-attend Family College Night in the fall

 -be conscious of admissions deadlines and apply!